 Danish Demining Group (DDG) established its presence in Myanmar in 2013 via its parent organization, Danish Refugee Council (DRC).
 DDG seeks to address the threat posed by landmine contamination to civilians, resulting from decades of civil strife.

-As a highly mine-contaminated country, an essential part of DDG’s work in Myanmar is to provide the needed education to communities, especially children, in order for them to be able to effectively protect themselves against the threat of landmines and unexploded ordnances (UXO).
-The DDG MRE work is supplemented with support to landmine victims, and closely interlinked with DRC’s protection efforts.
+As a highly mine-contaminated country, an essential part of DDG’s work in Myanmar is to provide the needed education to communities, especially children.